Children of Fire: Concept

-The concept of the album mainly focuses on the aftermath of the battle between God and Satan.
-It begins by continuing from the end of "The Finisher," which is the last track on their previous album Son of the Morning.
-"The Finisher" describes the final battle between God and Satan, and it ends in God severing the horns of Satan.
-Now, as the starting of the aftermath in this album, Satan's horns have fallen to the ground, and both God and Satan vanish.
-Now all of humanity is left wondering what happened, so the first half of the album describes everyone coming to the general consensus that God and Satan are both dead and that they have killed each other in battle; thus, now there is no fear of Hell or reward of Heaven.
+Children of Fire tells a post-apocalyptic story set in the aftermath of the battle between God and Satan.
+At the end of the previous album, Son of the Morning, God severed Satan's horns; as Children of Fire begins, Satan's horns have fallen to the ground, and both God and Satan vanish.
+Humanity is left believing that God and Satan are both dead; thus, now there is no fear of Hell or reward of Heaven.